-Fiduciary Funds - The District maintains two fiduciary funds, a custodial fund and a private purpose trust fund.
-These activities are excluded from the District's other financial statements because the District cannot use these assets to finance its operations.
-Custodial funds are funds where assets equal net position and do not involve measurement of results of operations.
+Fiduciary Fund - The District maintains one fiduciary fund - a private purpose trust fund.
+This activity is excluded from the District's other financial statements because the District cannot use these assets to finance its operations.

 The District as a Whole